tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 When lifting weights, it's important to have proper form.
 Doing things sloppily will get you injured, leaving you in a worse state than when you started.
 I actually recommend looking on YouTube, not for gym exercises, but for physical therapy exercises.[^11] These are movements that are going to be safe and are focused on building strength that you're probably missing.
 It will also help you learn enough anatomy that you can better evaluate other exercises for incorporation into or exclusion from your workout routine.

+Cardio is, of course, also good for you.
+I'm trying to work more of it into my routine.
+But resistance training is still my preference.

 ### Sleep

 If I don't sleep well, I'm useless the next day.
 Some people burn the midnight oil again and again without problems (or so they think), but I'm not one of them.
 For this reason, I've always prioritized sleep.
 It's key to staying fit.